Awards program postponed; memorial hosted

 Cotton, 15, was the son of Roy and Jamie Cotton of Pea Ridge.
 He wore No. 24 as a member of the Blackhawk football team.
-He died Thursday afternoon after collapsing at work.
+He died Thursday, Jan.
+9, after collapsing at work.

 The funeral service is scheduled for 1 p.m.
 Thursday, Jan.
 16, in First Baptist Church, Pea Ridge.